cerplot/luigi/doc/workflows.rst

 ------------------

-There are two fundamental building blocks of Luigi - the :class:`~luigi.task.Task` class and the :class:`~luigi.target.Target` class.
+There are two fundamental building blocks of Luigi - the :class:`~luigi.step.Step` class and the :class:`~luigi.target.Target` class.
 Both are abstract classes and expect a few methods to be implemented.
-In addition to those two concepts, the :class:`~luigi.parameter.Parameter` class is an important concept that governs how a Task is run.
+In addition to those two concepts, the :class:`~luigi.parameter.Parameter` class is an important concept that governs how a Step is run.

 Target
 ~~~~~~